Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzureRmStorageAccount.md

 ```

 ### -EnableHttpsTrafficOnly
-Indicates whether or not the Storage Account only enable https traffic.
+Indicates whether or not the Storage account only enables HTTPS traffic.”

 ```yaml
 Type: Boolean